-- (1) The final pass mark for all subjects is 50%.
+- The final pass mark for all subjects is 50%.
 Notwithstanding Rule G1(2), no departmental rule may differ from this rule. - (2) Except in those cases of a more limiting departmental rule, a sub-minimum of 40% shall apply to all written examinations.
 Where an examination comprises more than one question paper, a sub-minimum of 40% must be obtained in each question paper.
 This rule is also applicable to subjects which have been modularised.
 The student will only receive credit for the main subject when the student passes all modules for that subject in accordance with the Departmental Rules.
-NOTE: Such sub-minimum is not required when determining eligibility for a supplementary examination in terms of Rule G13(2)(a). - (3) Except where the rules for an instructional programme determine otherwise, a student retains credit for all subjects the student has passed and subject to any time restrictions imposed by any departmental rules, such subject successes may be accumulated until the respective award has been obtained. - (4) Except in those cases of a more limiting department rule, a sub-minimum mark 40% shall apply to any group of linked modules.
-Where the credit- weighted average of all the modules in the linked group is 50% or more, the result of those modules that are less than 50% will be recorded as a pass, with no mark indicated.
-(Inserted w.e.f 2019/01)
+NOTE: Such sub-minimum is not required when determining eligibility for a supplementary examination in terms of Rule G13(2)(a). - (3) Except where the rules for an instructional programme determine otherwise, a student retains credit for all subjects the student has passed and subject to any time restrictions imposed by any departmental rules, such subject successes may be accumulated until the respective award has been obtained. - (4) Linked modules refer to two consecutive semester modules that show continuity in terms of content, where the second module "builds" on the academic content of the first module.
+A student who fails to obtain a pass mark of 50% in the first semester of the linked modules, but obtains a minimum mark of 40%, shall be allowed to proceed to semester two.
+Where the credit-weighted average of the final examination marks of both the modules in the linked group is 50% or more, the result of the first semester module shall reflect the actual mark and be recorded on the student's academic transcript as a "Condoned Pass".